-- Research funding sources available to supplement CPA funds to create affordable housing. - Prepare and coordinate applications for state and federal resources, including housing grants and loans, assistance and public services, promote, monitor and oversee housing projects throughout the required community application process. - Act as liaison to various housing groups including the Affordable Housing Trust, Groton Housing Authority, Housing Partnership, and regional housing coordinators group. - Assist Town boards and committees, and private housing developers during the preapplication process for new affordable housing. - Coordinate the updating and implementation of the Housing Production Plan. - Conduct lotteries for affordable housing units. - Assist in the preparation of Requests for Proposals for housing projects. - Perform other similar or related work as required.
+- Research funding sources available to supplement CPA funds to create affordable housing. - Prepare and coordinate applications for state and federal resources, including housing grants and loans, assistance and public services, promote, monitor and oversee housing projects throughout the required community application process. - Act as liaison to various housing groups including the Affordable Housing Trust, Groton Housing Authority, Housing Partnership, and regional housing coordinators group. - Assist Town boards and committees, and private housing developers during the preapplication process for new affordable housing. - Provide information, referrals and other support to members of the public seeking affordable housing. - Coordinate the updating and implementation of the Housing Production Plan. - Conduct lotteries for affordable housing units. - Assist in the preparation of Requests for Proposals for housing projects. - Perform other similar or related work as required.